fakeswitch/lichess_watch_party/README.md

 lwp_manager also comes with some functions to request user stats from lichess.
 All data processing is handled in the bot_fictions.py script.

+Some functions require credentials; those are generally stored in the helper.py file